UN negotiations and other international fora

 Recognising that countries' collective emission pledges for 2020 are insufficient, the Durban conference also launched work to enhance emission reductions by the end of this decade by identifying further actions that can close the 'ambition gap' between what is currently planned and what is needed to stay below 2°C.

-As well as the global climate negotiations held under the UNFCCC, the EU and Member States also participate actively in international policy and research fora whose decisions or recommendations feed directly or indirectly into the UN climate change process.
+As well as the global climate negotiations held under the UNFCCC, the EU and its Member States also participate actively in international policy and research fora whose decisions or recommendations feed directly or indirectly into the UN climate change process.

 These include the Intergovernmental Panel on Climate Change (IPCC), the G8 and G20, the Major Economies Forum on Energy and Climate (MEF), the Organisation for Economic Cooperation and Development (OECD) and the International Energy Agency (IEA).